Turkish Cuisine: Regions, Meals, Ingredients & Food Culture

 Kizartma: Deep-fried vegetables (usually eggplant, zucchini, potatoes, green peppers) with yogurt sauce.

-Mücver: Grated vegetable (zucchini above all) mixed with egg and flour, then deep-fried.
+Mücver: Grated vegetables, commonly zucchini, mixed with egg and flour, then fried or baked depending on the recipe.

-Lahana sarmasi: Rolled white cabbage stuffed with onions and rice, with minced beef if you want meat.
+Lahana sarmasi: Rolled white cabbage stuffed with onions and rice, with ground beef if you want meat.

-Kapuska: Thin-sliced white cabbage cooked with onions and tomato sauce, sometimes with minced beef or lamb.
+Kapuska: Thin-sliced white cabbage cooked with onions and tomato sauce, sometimes with ground beef or lamb.

 Ispanak yemegi: Onions, spinach, and rice cooked in tomato paste, usually eaten with garlic yogurt.